AND HE?

 So when you see an interesting or rare object at a public or online auction that perhaps you've been looking for for a long time and haven't been able to find, and the price is very low and attractive, always ask yourself this blessed question: "Is it HIM?"

-And if you are not able to give an answer with certainty yourself, do not hesitate to ask those who truly have the competence to give it to you, know how to choose them well and recognize them, and lean on them without hesitation; it is not a shame to get help from those who deal with stamps professionally and know them well, in fact it is an act owed to you, for the protection of you and your money, and which will make you mature collectors.
+And if you are not able to give an answer with certainty yourself, do not hesitate to ask those who truly have the competence to give it to you, know how to choose them well and recognize them, and lean on them without hesitation; it is not a shame to get help from those who deal with stamps professionally and know them well, indeed it is an act owed to you, for the protection of you and your money, and which will make you mature collectors.

 Back to blog